 BMPs are grouped into five categories.
 Two categories, Utility Operations and Education, are "Foundational BMPs" because they are considered to be essential water conservation activities by any utility and are adopted for implementation by all signatories to the MOU as ongoing practices with no time limits.
 The remaining BMPs are "Programmatic BMPs" and are organized into Residential, Commercial, Industrial, and Institutional (CII), and Landscape categories.
-Table 3-2 shows the BMPs by category.
-The requirements and coverage levels of each BMP are set forth in Exhibit 1 of the MOU.

-&lt;sup>16 Section 10631.5 of the California Water Code.
+&lt;sup>17 Section 10631.5 of the California Water Code.